Use our benefits calculator to find out how the benefit cap may affect you.

 Who won’t be affected

 You’re not affected by the benefit cap if you or another person in your household gets any of the following benefits:

 If you've been employed continuously for 12 months, and you lose your job through no fault of your own, the benefit cap won't apply to you for 39 weeks after you lose your job.

 If you meet the qualifying conditions for Working Tax Credits, but do not receive payments because of your income, you should still be exempt from the benefit cap

-The cap doesn't apply if you're above the qualifying age for Pension Credit.
+The cap doesn't apply if you, or your partner, are above the state pension age and receiving Housing Benefit.

 Where to get support